Dhania, West Bengal: Transport

 National Highway 12 (old numbering NH 34) passes through Dhania.

 Infrastructure

 As per District Census Handbook 2011, Dhania covered an area of 3.6511 km2.
-It had 2-3 primary school, 1 high school and 2 college.
-The nearest hospital was 6 km away, the nearest dispensary/ health center was 4 km away, the nearest family welfare center was 6 km away, the nearest maternity and child welfare clinic was 7 km away and the nearest maternity home was 6 km away.
+It had 1 primary school.
+The nearest hospital was 6 km away, the nearest dispensary/ health centre was 4 km away, the nearest family welfare centre was 6 km away, the nearest maternity and child welfare clinic was 7 km away and the nearest maternity home was 6 km away.

 Healthcare

 North 24 Parganas district has been identified as one of the areas where ground water is affected by arsenic contamination.